 If anything she should be applauded for giving so many the opportunity to enjoy the sheer pleasure of reading.
 Women and girls who may have never found such joy in the written word, had Meyer not penned her stories.

-This will be a series I’ll encourage my daughter to read when she shows an interest in books… or boys… or girls… or vampires… or really shockingly bad CGI enhanced werewolves.
+This will be a series I’ll encourage my daughter to read when she shows an interest in books… or boys… or girls… or vampires… or really shockingly bad CGI enhanced werewolves and hybrid infants.